 Pneumonias due to microorganisms that do not often cause disease in healthy people can occur in people who have a weakened immune system.

 Symptoms vary but may include shortness of breath, cough, and fever.

 X-rays of the chest are often combined with examinations of sputum and blood samples to make the diagnosis.

 Antibiotics or antifungal or antiviral drugs are used to treat this pneumonia, and any immune system problem is treated.

-Pneumonia is infection of the lungs.
 In people with a weakened immune system, pneumonia may be caused by many microorganisms, including those that do not usually cause pneumonia.
 Many conditions may cause weakness of the immune system, including

 Cancer and the chemotherapy drugs used to treat cancer

 Defects in white blood cells